Managing The Crisis: A Brief Guide On Crisis Management

-These crisis, as the name suggests are abrupt in nature.
+These crises, as the name suggests are abrupt in nature.
 They occur without any warning and are a little difficult to anticipate.
 Accidental and Natural crisis can be categorized under this domain.

 Just like a smoldering fire, these occur without any warning.
 Even if even detected in the initial stages they are generally ignored because of their insignificant levels.
 But they soon the smoldering fire that is difficult to deal with and cause a huge blow in the pockets of the company.
 Conflict of interest can be referred to as an incipient crisis.

-Now that we are clear with the categorization we can now think of how to deal with these kinds of crisis.
+Now that we are clear with the categories we can now think of how to deal with the negative impact of a crisis.

 Paolo Maldini is one the greatest defender in the history of football.
 This statement of his takes a good approach to the crisis.
 If you have to think about how to deal with your crisis then you probably made a mistake.
 The key here is proactive management.

-Maybe this will seem like an unnecessary luxury but there is a reason why many top notch companies are inculcating in their management.
+Maybe this will seem like an unnecessary luxury but there is a reason why many top-notch companies are including this in their management.
 Because it yields results.
 A Crisis Communication Team is a hint you are looking for.
-The main focus of this team will be conducting an intensive brainstorming session for all possible crisis that can occur at your company.
+The main focus of this team will be conducting an intensive brainstorming session for all possible crises that can occur at your company.